Hipo/prism/README.md

 `docker-compose -f docker-compose.yml -f docker-compose.development.yml up`

 The `8000` port of the container is mapped to the `8001` port of the host.
 Use `localhost:8001` to access the app.

+`http://localhost:8001/test`.
+This test url runs the same command both on your local and the live Prism server, and provides comparisons between local and live prism server image resizing operations.